15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Sign up HERE

-6. Bok Choy
+6. Bok Choy – Fast-Growing Asian Green for Stir-Fries

 Bok choy is quick to mature, with baby leaves ready for harvest in 30 days and full-sized heads in just a few weeks more.
 It's perfect for stir-fries and salads.

-This is a favourite of mine to grow in my indoor aquaponics system, as I don’t have to worry about the pests that attack it outdoors.
-It also means that I can grow it year round inside.
+This is a favourite of mine to grow in my indoor aquaponics system, as I don't have to worry about the pests that attack it outdoors.
+It also means that I can grow it year-round inside.

 Season: Spring and autumn